sazhang02/FA22-HackChallenge/README.md

 ## Screens
 ### Login Page
 ![Login](login.png)
+Users can log in or register to join the ShareVerse community.
 ### Lend Page
 ![Lend](lend.png)
+Students can request to borrow items from other students.
+These requests will be displayed on this page.
+Users can browse items that other students are offering to lend!

+Looking for something specific?
+Users can lookup items or filter by different category.

+Want to save something for later?
+Click on the pin and bookmark a post.

+If a user wants to borrow one of these items, they can click on the respective item.
+Then they will be brought to a page with more details and the ability to get in contact with the lender.
 ### Request Page
 ![Request](request.png)
+Students can request to borrow items from other students.
+These requests will be displayed on this page.
+Users can browse through this page to see what kind of items people want to borrow!

+Looking for something specific?
+Users can lookup items or filter by different category.

+Want to save something for later?
+Click on the pin and bookmark a post.

+If a user wants to lend out one of these items, they can click on the respective item.
+Then they will be brought to a page with more details and the ability to get in contact with the lender.
 ### Pop-up to Borrow an Item
 ![Borrow](borrow_request.png)
+Here is a pop-up that results from interacting with an post on the lending page.
+This student is offering a desk organizer.
+The user can browse different images of the item and send a borrow request to establish an exchange between them.
 ### Account Page
 ![Account](account.png)
+The user can see what items they have requested to borrow and offered to lend.

 A list of how your app addresses each of the requirements